Study sets, textbooks, questions

 DISCOURSE Refers to texts that have a mainly expressive function and which are highly valued in a particular culture.
 These texts do not feature much in ELT material because they are considered difficult.

-LINGUISTICS Language consists of forms that express certain ____s.
-The study of ____ is called semantics.
-Establishing this is one of the most important functions of a language teacher.
+LINGUISTICS Language consists of forms that express certain meanings.
+The study of meaning is called semantics.
 Can be literal (denotation) or simply associated or cultural (connotation).

 PSYCHOLOGY Distinguish between: